borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/sec-install-8.png)

-- Login, and pre "Yes" to continue with the setup.
+- Login, and press "Yes" to continue with the setup.

 - Select Install